 Having the right information about credit cards and how they work is key to making them work for you.
 There is a lot of choice in the type of cards available and in the benefits they provide.
-Using credit cards wisely is important to avoid money mishaps and to build a strong personal credit history.
+Using credit cards wisely is important to avoid money problems and to build a strong personal credit history.

-as you pay your full outstanding balance by the due date, any purchase
+- If you pay your full outstanding balance by the due date, any purchase

 made during the current billing cycle is interest-free.

 - The card may offer insurance coverage for purchases if the item is damaged, stolen or not delivered within 90 days.

 - Fraud protection with zero liability to you in cases of fraud.

 cards also have other rewards and benefits such as travel points,